 Title: Installing blown insulation to cold roofs in the workplace Additional inform ation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 90 Assessment 10 10
+Sector Subject Are as 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 90 Assessment 10

-Title: Develop customer relationships Unit Number: T/618/5676 Learning outcome The learner will be a Assessment criteria The learner can: Build their customer's confidence that the service 1.1 show that they behave assertively and professionally with customers they give will b de excellent 1.2 allocate the time they take to deal with their customer following organisational guidelines 1.3 reassure their customer that they are doing everything possible to keep the service promises made by the organisation 2 Meet the expectations of their customers 2.1 recognise when there may be a conflict between their customer's expectations and your organisation's service offer 2.2 balance their customer's expectations with their organisation's service offer by offering an alternative or explaining the limits of the service offer 2.3 work effectively with others to resolve any difficulties in meeting their customer's expectations 3 Develop the long-term relationship between their customer and their 3.1 give additional help and information to their customer in response to customer questions and comments about their organisation's services or products organisation 3.2 discuss expectations with their customer and explain how these compare with their organisation's services or products 3.3 advise others of feedback received from their customer 3.4 identify new ways of helping customers based on the feedback customers have given them 3.5 identify added value that their organisation could offer to long-term customers 4 Know how to d - 4.1 describe their organisation's services or products customer rela tionships 4.2 explain the importance of customer retention 4.3 explain how their own behaviour affects the behaviour of the customer with customers describe how to behave assertively and professionally
+Title: Develop customer relationships Unit Number: T/618/5676 Learning outcomes The learner will be able to: sment criteria arner can: 1 Build their customer's confidence that the service they give will be excellent 1.1 show that they behave assertively and professionally with customers they give will be excellent 1.2 allocate the time they take to deal with their customer following organisational guidelines reassure their customer that they are doing everything possible to keep the service promises made by the organisation 2 Meet the expectations of their customers 2.1 recognise when there may be a conflict between their customer's expectations and your organisation's service offer 2.2 balance their customer's expectations with their organisation's service offer by offering an alternative or explaining the limits of the service offer 2.3 work effectively with others to resolve any difficulties in meeting their customer's expectations 3 Develop the long-term relationship between their customer and their 3.1 give additional help and information to their customer in response to customer questions and comments about their organisation's services or products organisation 3.2 discuss expectations with their customer and explain how these compare with their organisation's services or products 3.3 advise others of feedback received from their customer identify new ways of helping customers based on the feedback customers have given them identify added value that their organisation could offer to long-term customers 4 Know how to a develop 4.1 describe their organisation's services or products customer rela tionships 4.2 explain the importance of customer retention 4.3 explain how their own behaviour affects the behaviour of the customer 4.4 describe how to behave assertively and professionally with customers